archerydwd/blog/README.md

 This controller gets all the articles and provides them in a list to the index template that we will now create.
 Please note the name of the actions in this controller have to be the same as the template they are calling.
-eg: index will get us the index.html template.
+Eg: index will get us the index.html template.

 **Display all articles template**

-The next thing we will need to do is create the template for displaying the articles, eg an index page.
+The next thing we will need to do is create the template for displaying the articles, eg: an index page.
 This file lives at: src/view/articles/index.html you will need to create the directory src/view/articles, please note it is also plural.
 >mkdir src/view/articles
 ```